 I storm into my bedroom, cussing.
 The anger I feel is not something I have felt in a while.
-It instantly pushes my mind into overdrive and a jumble of thoughts take over.
-I don’t even know when my parents leave.
+It pushes my mind into overdrive, and a jumble of thoughts take over.
+I don’t even know when my parents make their departure.
 I remain in the room until some sense of calm hits me.
-I go through the whole thing again and try my best to understand my parents’ rationale but nothing goes down well with me.
+I go through the whole thing again and try my best to understand my parents’ rationale, but nothing goes down well with me.

 There has to be a way out of this.
 I will not get married to Halim.

 Buba and Iro – Tradiotonal attire often worn by Yoruba women.

 NYSC – National Youth Service Corp – a scheme set up by the Nigerian government to involve graduates in nation building and development of the country.